-Note: Model selection done with raw MRR for better runtime performance.
+Note: By default, model selection is done with raw MRR for better runtime performance (use_filter=False).

-The function also retrains the best performing model on the concatenation of training and validation sets.
+The function also retrains the best performing model on the concatenation of training and validation sets

 (note that we generate negatives at runtime according to the strategy described in :[BUGD+13]).